 On the other hand, a more difficult concept to depict in such a small space would be something like "24/7 Virtual Urgent Care".
 Particularly when you also have "Schedule a Virtual Appointment" sitting next to it.
 How do we depict these two things as discreet concepts in a way that captures both their meanings yet visually differentiates them?
 You can see how this could be a time sink.

 My advice is to get your list together and find the "easy" ones, so you can focus on the more difficult ones, as these will be where the bulk of your conception time is spent.

 Once you've got the basic approach set, start ideating!
 Work on a single concept for a bit, then bounce to another.
 Think of the client, their business goals, the audience, and their needs.
 Other things to consider are your client's brand identity, company culture, and what makes them unique.

 Work in a single color, preferably black on a white background.
 Adding color can add visual flair, and that's okay!
 Overall the core function of an icon is to communicate, and we can't rely on color alone to do so.
 There are several visual and learning impairments some folks have that prevent them from processing color.

 Working in high-contrast marks ensures our icons are accessible to everyone.
-Furthermore, at some point in the early stages, you’ll want to reverse your icons: seeing how they look white-on-black can change how some shapes are presented.
-Doing this early prevents you from having to make many major tweaks once things become too refined to do so.
+Furthermore, at some point in the early stages, you'll want to reverse your icons: seeing how they look white-on-black can change how some shapes are presented.
+Doing this early prevents you from having to make many significant tweaks once things become too refined to do so.